ratschlab/secedo/python_old/README.md

+# DEPRECATED
-# This is the original Python implementation of SVC and it doesn't reflect the C++ version anymore.
+## This is the original Python implementation of SVC and it doesn't reflect the C++ version anymore.
 We decided not to delete the code, as some Python code snippets may
 still be useful for quick prototyping of various ideas.

 ## What is where